MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 1. Go to **Transactions** > **Transactions overview**.
 2. In the **Transactions overview** list, select the transaction to view the **Transaction details** page.

-For information about possible transaction statuses, see [Test payment details](/faq/getting-started/test-payment-details/).
+For information about transaction statuses, see [Test payment details](/faq/getting-started/test-payment-details/) and [Offline actions](/faq/getting-started/status-change-notification-and-offline-actions/).

 ## Test to live